 Appear for the appointment on the due date and submit the required documents.
 This may take quite some time, so take a buffer of 3-4 hours for the complete process.

-Step 4: Pay Visa Fees
+Step 4: Pay visa fees

 Once you submit the documents, pay the fees at the cashier.
 This will include a nominal charge of VFS for processing.
-You can also opt for courier service (the passport will be delivered at your doorstep) and SMS service (you will be notified of the status of your application by SMS).
+You can also opt for a courier service (the passport will be delivered to your doorstep) and SMS service (you will be notified of the status of your application by SMS).
 VFS centres usually accept cash or DD only.
 The basic fee structure is as follows: